DmitryChebykin/cdi/readme.md

 Weld SE CDI example use with JavaFX and eager bean init

-In Weld CDI for bean init during bootstrap you can use the following
+In Weld CDI for bean init during bootstrap you can use the following:

 - Extension